Introduction:

 sudo mkdir /home/sftpuser/files

-sudo chown sftpuser:sftpuser /home/sftpuser/file
+sudo chown sftpuser:sftpuser /home/sftpuser/files

 #### Step 5: Verify SFTP Server Functionality